\\\ Pets in Summer Gardens

 16) Keep your dog hydrated well which will dilute strong urine staining of the grass, the yellow patches left, particularly by bitches who urinate strongly in one area where males spray more widely.

 17) Always clear up dog mess immediately, as it contains worms and the eggs can lay in the grass and soil for years.
-Take care handling soil which could be infected.
+Take care handling soil that could be infected.

 18) When laying or repairing grass, choose a strong hard wearing turf.